EvenGal/spring-projects/README.md

 # Spring Projects

-Just some fun hobby projects using Spring Boot
+Just some fun hobby projects using Spring Boot.

+# Add-ons
+- Dependabot
+- CodeQL

+# Project list

+## House Registry
+- Simple API for retrieving houses and residents from a registry with some metadata